-When to Get a Precertification
+When to Get a Prior Authorization

-Not all services or medications require precertification.
-Precertification is not needed for emergency services or urgent care services.
-If it is required for a service you need, your doctor or treating provider must get the precertification on your behalf before rendering services.
-Sometimes, precertification is required for services only when they are provided in certain settings.
-If precertification is not obtained for medications that require precertification, the medications will not be covered.
+Not all services or medications require prior authorization.
+Prior authorization is not needed for emergency services or urgent care services.
+If it is required for a service you need, your doctor or treating provider must get the prior authorization on your behalf before rendering services.
+Sometimes, prior authorization is required for services only when they are provided in certain settings.
+If prior authorization is not obtained for medications that require it, the medications will not be covered.

-On the BCBSAZ website, you'll find a list of services that need to be precertified at azblue.com/individualsandfamilies/resources/forms and medications that need to be precertified at azblue.com/pharmacy.
+On the BCBSAZ website, you'll find a list of services that need prior authorization at azblue.com/individualsandfamilies/resources/forms and medications that need prior authorization at azblue.com/pharmacy.
+You can also call Customer Service at the number on your ID card to request a prior authorization list.

-Important: We update our precertification requirements from time to time.
+Important: We update our prior authorization requirements from time to time.
 We post the new information online when we do.
-So, it's a good idea to download the Precertification Requirements found at the links above each time before you have a new type of service or fill a new medication.
+So, it's a good idea to review the prior authorization requirements found at the links above before you have a new type of service or fill a new medication.

-How to Get a Precertification
+How to Get a Prior Authorization

-Ask your treating provider (the provider you are seeing) to contact BCBSAZ for precertification before you receive services and medications that require precertification.
+Ask your treating provider (the provider you are seeing) to contact BCBSAZ for prior authorization before you receive services and medications that require it.
 Your provider is the one who must contact BCBSAZ because they have the information and medical records we need to make a benefit determination.
 BCBSAZ will rely on the information we get from your provider.
 If that information is not correct, or if something is missing, that may affect our decision on your request or claim.

-BCBSAZ will make a decision about your precertification request within a reasonable time period, considering your medical circumstances, but not later than 10 business days from the day we get your request.
-If we need more time to make a decision, BCBSAZ may extend the precertification time by an additional 15 days.
+BCBSAZ will make a decision about your prior authorization request within a reasonable time period, considering your medical circumstances, but not later than 10 business days from the day we get your request.
+If we need more time to make a decision, BCBSAZ may extend the prior authorization time by an additional 15 days.
 If this happens, we will tell you before the end of the original 10-day period, and give you an expected decision date.
 We will also let you know if there is any additional information we may need in order to make our decision.
 You or your provider will then have at least 45 days to send us this information.

-Factors we consider in evaluating a precertification request for services or medications:
+Factors we consider in evaluating a prior authorization request for services or medications:

-- If the service will be performed in the appropriate care setting - If the treating provider or location of services is in-network - Whether the service is medically necessary (based on your medical and treatment history) or investigational - · Whether you have reached your coverage limit - Whether your coverage is active or not (has lapsed) - · Your plan's limitations and exclusions
+- If the service will be performed in the appropriate care setting - If the treating provider or location of services is in-network - Whether the service is medically necessary (based on your medical and treatment history) or investigational - Whether you have reached your coverage limit - Whether your coverage is active or not (has lapsed) - Your plan's limitations and exclusions